TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 1 - Overview/1.1.2-purpose-driven-architecture/_index.md

 In the case of DaaS, the goal is to ensure End Users are getting a quality desktop experience while keeping the price per user low.
 We will discuss more on this [here](/miscellaneous/chapter-8-vdi-daas/).

-Let’s dive into the IaaS business.
+Let's dive into the IaaS business.
 There are three variants of IaaS.
-Each sells a different item, hence the goal can’t be identical.
+Each sells a different item, hence the goal can't be identical.

 | Service | What You Sell | Examples |
 | --- | --- | --- |